kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidStatics.md

 \text{1.0 inH}_2\text{O}=0.0361~\psi
 $$

 ### Pressure gauges

 A mechanical pressure sensor coverts fluid pressure into a force that displaces a flexible element.
-The movement in the element moves a dial which reflects  moves a dial.
-Common styles of mechanical pressure sensors are discussed below.
+The movement in the element moves a dial which, after calibration, serves as a visual indication of the pressure.
+Three common styles of mechanical pressure sensors are sketched below.

 <div class="photo" style="width: 600px;  text-align:center">
   <img src="img\pressure_gauge_schematic.webp"  style="height:auto; display: inline-block; padding: 10px;">